PiyawanChaiprasit2006/Eta_Bemax/README.md

 For audio recognition, we will be importing the following: pvporcupine, pyaudio, struct, and os

-For camera human detectoin, we will be importing the following:
+For camera human detectoin, we will be importing the following: numpy, cv2, and MobileNetSSD